cloud-py-api/py_bundler/README.md

 The whole thing is split into two yaml files because it can take a very long time.

-You should modify second yml file(`publish-release`) according to your project, add there other stuff you needed.
+You should modify second yml file(`publish-release`) according to your project, add the other stuff you needed.

 ### Examples of using

 As an example you could look at [MediaDC](https://github.com/andrey18106/mediadc), starting from **0.3.0** version it uses this bundler.

 You can also take a look at [py-bundler-usage-demo](https://github.com/cloud_py_api/py-bundler-usage-demo) as a basic example.

-_**More info will be added a little later, after the end of the design stage.**_